rhowell7/rhowell7/README.md

 Here are some projects I've been working on recently:

-- Job Scraper 🕵️‍♀️: An open-source tool to help job seekers find and filter new opportunities
+- Job Scraper: An open-source tool to help job seekers find and filter new opportunities
-- Home Automation ⚙️: Various IoT and automation setups, including smart gardening and security integration
+- Home Automation: Various IoT and automation setups, including smart gardening and security integration
-- Community Organizer 🏘️: Local block club president, leading efforts to keep our neighborhood safe and beautiful
+- Community Organizer: Local block club president, leading efforts to keep our neighborhood safe and beautiful

 ### 👩‍💻 A Bit More About Me